Periodic table of elements: How it works and who created it

 Reading the Periodic Table

-The periodic table contains an enormous amount of information:
+The periodic table contains an enormous amount of information, but some of the most important are atomic numbers, atomic symbols, and atomic masses.

 Atomic number: The number of protons in an atom's nucleus is referred to as the atomic number of that element.
-The number of protons defines what element it is and also determines the chemical behavior of the element.
+The number of protons defines what element it is and determines its chemical behavior.
 For example, carbon atoms always have six protons; hydrogen atoms always have one; and oxygen atoms always have eight.
-Different versions of the same element, called isotopes, can have a different number of neutrons; also an element can gain or lose electrons to become charged, in which case they are called ions.
+Different versions of the same element, called isotopes, can have a different number of neutrons.
+Elements can also gain or lose electrons to become charged, in which case they are called ions.

-Atomic mass for elements 93-118: For lab-created trans-uranium elements (elements beyond uranium, which has an atomic number of 92), there is no "natural" abundance, the Los Alamos National Laboratory (LANL) noted.
-For these elements, the atomic weight of the longest-lived isotope gets listed on the periodic table, according to the International Union of Pure and Applied Chemistry (IUPAC) — the world authority on chemical nomenclature and terminology.
-These atomic weights should be considered provisional, since a new isotope with a longer half-life (how long it takes 50% of that element to decompose) could be produced in the future, according to the LANL
+The atomic mass for certain manmade elements is a little more complicated.
+For elements 93-118, which are lab-created trans-uranium elements (elements beyond uranium, which has an atomic number of 92), there is no "natural" abundance, according to the Los Alamos National Laboratory (LANL).
+With these elements, the atomic weight of the longest-lived isotope gets listed on the periodic table, according to the International Union of Pure and Applied Chemistry (IUPAC).
+These atomic weights should be considered provisional, since a new isotope with a longer half-life (how long it takes 50% of that element to decompose) could be produced in the future, according to the LANL.

 The superheavy elements, or those with atomic numbers above 104, also fit into this non-natural category.
 The larger the atom's nucleus — which increases with the number of protons inside — the more unstable that element is, generally.
 As such, these outsized elements are fleeting, lasting mere milliseconds before decaying into lighter elements, according to the IUPAC.
 For instance, superheavy elements 113, 115, 117 and 118 were verified by the IUPAC in December 2015, completing the seventh row, or period, on the table.
 Several different labs produced the superheavy elements.
 The atomic numbers, temporary names and official names are: